api3dao/old-api3-docs/docs/airnode/v0.9/concepts/gas-prices.md

 The `latestBlockPercentileGasPrice` strategy calculates a gas price based on the specified percentile of previous transactions in recent blocks and sets the transaction to `type 0` and a `gasPrice` value.
 The parameters that the strategy uses to calculate the gas price can be configured.
+This strategy can fail with local hardhat nodes because the chain may not have enough blocks.

 ```json
 {